Fast & Furious: Main films

 Universal attempted to bring back Diesel for the third installment, but he again declined due to other projects and a dislike for the script.
 After failing to secure the returns of Walker or any other member of the original cast, Universal ordered a stand-alone film of the franchise.
 Screenwriter Chris Morgan subsequently attempted to revive the series primarily for car enthusiasts, introducing new characters, focusing on a car-related subculture and moving the series to Tokyo; Japan contains one of the world's largest automotive industries.
 It is the first film in the series to start its tradition of filming in locations outside the United States.
-Moritz returned and hired director Justin Lin, having been impressed with Lin's work for the film Better Luck Tomorrow (2002), which shared similar elements with Tokyo Drift.
+Impressed by his work on Better Luck Tomorrow (2002), which shared similar elements with Tokyo Drift, Moritz hired director Justin Lin.
 The third film marked the first appearance in the Fast & Furious franchise of Han Lue, portrayed by Sung Kang, a character who originated from Lin's Better Luck Tomorrow.
 Although the relation between Better Luck Tomorrow and Fast & Furious was originally left unaddressed, both Lin and Kang repeatedly confirmed during the following years that it was the same character, and that Better Luck Tomorrow doubled as Han's origin story, retroactively making the film part of the Fast & Furious continuity.
 Moreover, with Tokyo Drift, the series was able to bring Diesel in for a cameo appearance, in exchange for letting the actor's production company acquire the rights to the Riddick character.
 The third film was the least financially successful of the franchise, received lukewarm reception and left the future of the franchise in limbo.

 Away from the franchise, Diesel made a string of box office or critical flops, including The Chronicles of Riddick (2004), The Pacifier (2005) and Find Me Guilty (2006), but his cameo in Tokyo Drift generated interest in reviving the series.
 After signing Diesel and confirming the return of Lin, Universal worked to track the first film's original co-stars and re-signed Walker, Michelle Rodriguez and Jordana Brewster in mid-2008.
 Walker was initially reluctant to rejoin the franchise after six years, but Diesel assured him that film would be considered the first "true" sequel.
 Morgan returned to write after the critical praise for the character Han Lue.
 Given the apparent death of the character in the third film, the timeline of the franchise was altered to account for his appearance.
 With the emphasis on car culture toned down, the fourth film, Fast & Furious, was a commercial success.
 Although critical reception was mixed, it reinvigorated the franchise, as well as the star power of Diesel and Walker.